-While co-sleeping might seem like a good idea at the time, sharing a bed with your newborn usually isn’t the ideal way for either of you to get quality sleep at night.
+While co-sleeping might seem like a good idea at the time, experts at LuxuryStrollers note that sharing a bed with your newborn usually isn’t the ideal way for either of you to get quality sleep at night.

 For many parents, they’re either worried about their baby being too far away from them or find that co-sleeping is just more convenient.
 If you’re worried about your baby, try using a baby monitor instead of co-sleeping.
 And although sharing a bed might be more convenient in the moment, it won’t be in the long run.
 Ideally, the Mayo Clinic recommends that you try to move your baby into their own bed as soon as you can, as it’s much easier to disrupt each other’s sleep when you’re sharing a bed.
 Additionally, co-sleeping can increase your baby’s risk of SIDS.